Converted Yellow School Bus. Bus conversion into a tiny vacation home on wheels. 2 Cool 4 Skool Bus, the Skoolie.

 OUR ADVENTURES IN 2 COOL 4 SKOOL BUS

-Last summer we spent nearly 3 months total traveling the United Stated in our school bus.
+Summer 2019 was our first big adventure.
+We spent nearly 3 months total traveling the United Stated in our school bus.
 We went all the way from Miami, Florida to Washington State…. basically from one corner of the country to the other.
 15,000 miles later we saw tons of the country and instead of feeling like we were done, it just left us wanting more.
-I would love to spend more time in Utah, Oregon, California, Arizona and West Virginia.
 There’s so much to see in this country… I feel like we barely scraped the surface.
+So in 2021 we did it again.
+Another 3 month road trip from one end of the country to the other with countless stops in between.
+Hands down, the Utah, Colorado, Arizona area is my favorite, but all in all the US is incredibly gorgeous and well worth exploring.

 View of Arches National Park from inside our converted school bus, 2 Cool 4 Skool Bus.